umbraroze/ConmanDictionary/README.txt

 Requirements
 ------------

-The project is developed in Java 7 SE, and is known to work on Sun's JDK.
-Possibly might work on OpenJDK/IcedTea 6, though I haven't tried it.
-In all likelihood it will run on OpenJDK 7, but I haven't actually tested it yet there.
+The project is developed in Java 7 SE, and is known to work on both Oracle Java 7 runtime on Windows and OpenJDK 7 on Linux.

 I have deprecated the Java 5 support.
 This isn't a gigantic problem, but PPC OS X fans will probably have to hope OpenJDK7's PPC port is revived...